juanrmn/localStorage-tools/README.md

 *Notes:*

-* *In order to see the stored values, in Chrome you can go to "Right click->Inspect element->Resources" and unfold the Local Storage tree.*
+* *To see the stored values, in Chrome you can go to "Right click->Inspect element->Resources" and unfold the Local Storage tree.*

-* *You have to include the [json3](http://bestiejs.github.io/json3/) library in order to get it working on IE8 and IE9*
+* *You have to include the [json3](http://bestiejs.github.io/json3/) library to get it working on IE8 and IE9*

 cross_domain_storage.js